 Dear Customer,

 We are at one of the most pivotal moments of our history.
-I am grateful to the many of you who have shared your feedback on LiveCode Create and the changes we are making to licensing.
+I am grateful to many of you who have shared your feedback on LiveCode Create and the changes we are making to licensing.
 I feel compelled to write to set out the broader context within which these changes are taking place and to address some of the misconceptions that some of you may have.

 I am going to share with you candidly more of the inside story.